hwu-pvcc/Image-detection/README.md

 # Image-detection
 CSC course python project

+Made by Hao Wu, Henry Volodin, and Jennie Cha

 ____________________________________________________________
-To download the program, navigate to the releases tab and click on the most recent version to download
+To download the program, navigate to the releases tab, click on the most recent version, and download the zip file.

+The program code is inside the file along with extra documents regarding development

 ____________________________________________________________
 Required programs -